FoamScience/configs.nvim/README.md

 ## List of plugins and important configs

-### Notes
+### General Notes

-- The canonical way to move between tabs and splits is `<C-w><C-w>`; too fundamental to change.
+- The canonical way to move between open buffers is `<tab>` and `<S-tab>` in normal mode.
 - The canonical way to move on visible screen portion is by pressing `S` and `s` in normal mode.
-- The canonical way to move between open buffers is `<tab>` and `<S-tab>` in normal mode.
+- The canonical way to move between tabs and splits is `<C-w><C-w>`; too fundamental to change.
 - Typically, you'll want to set Tmux to move between panes with `<C-s><arrows>`.
 - You can bookmark files (Press `,`) within each project for faster workflow.
 This was preferred over session management.
 - `<space>fk` lists all available key bindings and `<leader>fC` lists commands.
 - `<space>fP` will take you to individual plugin configuration!

 The plugins are organized into categories, and it takes my machine **60ms** to load a C++ file.
-If you find it slow, you can still disable some categories in `init.lua`.
+If you find it slow, you can always disable some categories in `init.lua`, or specific plugins in their configuration file.

 If you want to load only certain categories:
 ```sh